mongodb-developer/azure-app-service-java11-spring-boot/README.md

 # Quick Start Java Spring Boot & MongoDB Atlas Project which can be deployed on Azure App Service
-This is a demo springboot application created using Spring Initialzr to show how to connect to Atlas using a Java Spring Boot Application and deploy it as a Microsoft Azure Wep App(AppService)
+This is a demo springboot application created using IntelliJ Spring Initialzr And Azure Plugin to show how to connect to Atlas using a Java Spring Boot Application and deploy it as a Microsoft Azure Wep App(AppService)

 ## Supported versions: